awgil/sc2rtwp/doc/story.md

 This quickly gets me a candidate - let's call it `Unit::stopInterpolation`.
 Now, let's call it for all units on pause - and it works.
 Yay!

 And that concludes the effort.

+## Not so fast!

+Ok, now that I have everything working, I can finally play the game!
+Booting up Mass Recall map... and it crashes again.

+This is another delayed crash, now with a new reason 320, haven't seen this one before.
+I have a stack, so I know what function sets up the delayed state.
+It also has all jump chains patched, so F5 works immediately.
+Let's see what it does.

+First is the already familiar manual GetTickCount implementation, followed by decoding `AntidebugState` field 0x818, which contains address of a real `GetTickCount64` function.
+The code calls it, compares the results, and crashes immediately if it's bigger than 7.5s.
+Neat, but irrelevant for me.

+After that it does something interesting (containing the block that sets 320 delayed crash), and finally it has a copy of the delayed-crash handling code I've already seen in main tick function.
+Let's look at the interesting block.
+It's rate limited to 5% frames, and then has an extra check - even if it detects tampering, it only actually sets the delayed crash state if hash of the process id satisfies a 50% check.
+Ok, this probably explains why I didn't see it before - got lucky with process ids.

+The actual tampering check:
+* Decodes two fields from `AntidebugState` (0x570 and 0x578).
+These both are some pointers, former to somewhere in code section (which doesn't seem to contain code), latter to some heap block.
+* Generates a random index < 4095, reads a byte from first buffer, adds a random value to a byte in second buffer, compares the value in the first buffer with what it read before, and then restores original value in the second buffer.
+* The crash block is executed only if comparison was true.

+Both buffers look identical.
+So it seems that the code checks whether write into second also affects first - i.e. expects both pages to be mapped into same memory.
+I did remap the code section before, so that I can inject - this explains why whatever custom mappings they've had are now broken.

+Let's just patch out the change.
+Of course, I could also restore the mappings - or even better, just change one of the fields so that they decode to same pointer - but that would require replicating the encoding logic.
+That's more work, let's do that only if I find that the check is duplicated in multiple places.